ssmolennikov/Public-SkillFactory-Rep/README.md

 + `/values` displays the currencies that the bot can convert;
 + `<currency 1>` `<currency 2>` `<amount>` prints the amount value of currency 2 from currency 1.

-**This bot isn't hosted on the server, so it starts on a personal machine by cloning the repository.**
+**This bot isn't hosted on the server, so it launches on a personal machine by cloning this repository or using the download button.**
 **If you want use that bot, you need to install this packages:**
 + `requests`;
 + `PyTelegramBotAPI`.